 If an employee doesn’t have relevant UK earnings chargeable to UK tax on moving abroad (e.g. they will be moving onto the payroll of an overseas employer), then personal contributions will not be eligible for UK tax relief through the ‘net pay’ arrangement as the employee is not likely to be on a UK payroll.
 This means that the employee can’t use the ‘net pay’ arrangement to pay £3,600 for five tax years after they leave the UK – Relief at Source is the only method by which someone without relevant UK earnings chargeable to UK tax can claim tax relief on contributions up to £3,600.
 See the question 'Can contributions continue to a member's existing personal pension or stakeholder arrangement?'

 A UK employer can continue to make employer contributions for an employee seconded abroad and corporation tax relief should be granted where contributions have been made wholly and exclusively for the purposes of the employer’s trade, profession or investment business.
 The employer’s local inspector of taxes will deal with any claim for tax relief.

-In practice, the only likely situation where contributions will continue to a UK occupational scheme on a person moving abroad is where an employee is moving abroad to work for the same employer or an employer in the same international group.
+In practice, the only likely situation where contributions will continue to a UK occupational scheme on a person moving abroad is where an employee is moving to work for the same employer or an employer in the same international group.
 Occupational schemes are not as flexible as personal pensions in being able to accommodate changes in someone’s circumstances.

 Will the annual and lifetime allowance limits still apply to funds held in the UK?(Expand content) (Minimise content)

-Any annual or lifetime allowance tax charge is payable regardless of where the customer lives.
+Any annual or lifetime allowance tax charge is payable regardless of where the member lives.
 These charges are not covered by any double taxation agreement in place between the UK and the country of residence.